globallyunique/agile-requirements-framework/index.md

 ## Waterfall Style Requirements Documents

 At the other end of the spectrum is creation of traditional up-front requirements documents, a.k.a. waterfall.
-These take the form of [Business Requirements Documents (BRD), Functional Requirements Documents (FRD), Software Requirements Specification (SRS)](https://babeginners.com/difference-between-brd-frd-and-srs/).
+These take the form of Business Requirements Documents (BRD), Functional Requirements Documents (FRD), or Software Requirements Specification (SRS).
 This kind of document doesn't fit an agile way-of-working.
 They are used because of a combination of:
 - Fixed-price, fixed deliverable, fixed duration contracts,
 - Fear of compliance with regulations,
 - Standard operating procedures combined with management preferences that mandate requirements up-front.